Using mm-Waves for Secret Key Establishment: Showcase II - Vehicle platooning

-\textbf{Application Example.} We {will} show here that, thanks to the high rate of secret key generation, our protocol allows for the use of OTP to secure one of the most safety-critical functionalities of vehicle platooning.
-We assume that platoon cars are equipped with longitudinal and lateral controllers which operate the platoon.
-In order to maintain string stability within the platoon \cite{swaroop1996string}, each car in the platoon exchanges data packets every 100 ms \cite{ploeg2011design} with both the cars in front of and to the back of it; this is called the bi-directional preceding-only communication topology \cite{zheng2016stability}.
-These packets include position, speed and acceleration information about the transmitting car.
-Assuming the use of the Dedicated Short Range Communication (DSRC) and Wireless Access in Vehicular Environments (WAVE) standard \cite{1609}, then these packets add up to approximately $60$ bytes per packet.
-To protect the safety and privacy of the cars in the platoon against malicious attackers, transmitted packets with cars' information should be encrypted \cite{raya2007securing}.
-We will show next that, in the context of vehicle platooning, our suggested key agreement technique can generate enough secret bits which allows the use of OTP.
-Assume that our proposed algorithm for key generation is used every $5$ minutes for a duration of $100$ ms. Therefore, each two consecutive cars will have an amount of secret keys equal to $100$ ms $\times 166$ Mbps $\approx 200$ kB to use for encryption during the next $5$ minutes.
-Longitudinal/lateral controllers require the transmission of data packets every $100$ ms, each of which is of size $60$ bytes.
-Therefore, the total amount of data to be transmitted during the next $5$ minutes is equal to $5$ min $\times 60$ B $\approx 180$ kB $\leq 200$ kB of secret bits.
-Therefore, {OTP is a practical solution for our proposal, something rarely achieved in any other kind of security application.}
+\textbf{Application Example.} We {will} show next that, thanks to the high rate of secret key generation, our protocol allows for the use of OTP to secure the string stability functionality of vehicle platoons.
+In order to maintain string stability within the platoon controllers, each car in the platoon exchanges data packets every 100 ms, each of size $60$ bytes~\cite{ploeg2011design}, with both the cars in front of and to the back of it.
+We will show that our suggested key agreement technique can generate enough secret bits which allows the use of OTP to encrypt such messages.
+Assume that our proposed algorithm for key generation is used every $5$ minutes for a duration of $10$ ms. Therefore, each two consecutive cars will have an amount of secret keys equal to $10$ ms $\times 166$ Mbps $\approx 200$ kB to use for encryption during the next $5$ minutes.
+The total amount of data to be transmitted during the next $5$ minutes is equal to $5$ min $\times$ $60$ B $\approx 180$ kB $\leq 200$ kB of secret bits.
+Therefore, {OTP is a practical solution, something rarely achieved in any other kind of security application.}

-\textbf{Discussion.} Table \ref{table::comp} shows a comparison between DH as a conventional key establishment mechanism and our proposed one based on channel erasures, in the context of vehicle platoons.
-While DH is limited by the computation power of the transmitter/receiver, erasure-based key generation technique is bounded by the available transmission bandwidth.
-It is important to note therefore that the shown key rates are reliant on the assumed parameters such as the DSRC module processor speed and the allocated bandwidth.
-However, the numbers shown here are based on values practically assumed in real systems, and therefore the attained rates reflect realistic performance measures.